Dr. Debbie Good

 EXPLANATION OF EXPERIENTIAL/OUTSIDE THE CLASSROOM COMPONENT

-The experiential learning component uses a service project for a community organization to enhance student understanding of a particular content area in leadership and ethics.
-Students are challenged to immerse themselves in readings, essays, and discussions in a specific content area, which is used and reflected upon throughout the duration of the community impact project.
+The experiential learning component uses a service project for a community organization to enhance student understanding of a particular content area in leadership and ethics, students are challenged to immerse themselves in readings, essays, and discussions in a specific content area, which is used and reflected upon throughout the duration of the community impact project.
 This can also include helping real organizations address complex issues of ethics, leadership and social responsibility in today’s complex environment.
-Read one example of a student project outcome.
+The following is a link to a case study that was developed through the use of experiential/outside of the classroom learning.